-You may consider linking to any professional social media accounts such as LinkedIn.
+You may consider linking to any professional social media account such as LinkedIn.

 Including a photo of yourself is optional, though it might be nice for people to see who they’re communicating with.
 Just make sure to use a professional-looking photo.

 Don’t overdo it.
 Adding too much information will make your signature cluttered and difficult to read.
-If it’s full of information that no one cares about, there’s a good chance readers will ignore it altogether.
+If it’s full of information that no one cares about, there is a good chance that the recipient will ignore it altogether.

-Once you set up your email signature, be sure to review it frequently and make sure you keep it up to date whenever any of your information changes.
+Once you set up your email signature for Gmail, be sure to review it frequently and make sure you keep it up to date whenever any of your information changes.